RogueProeliator/indigo-plugins-plex-server-manager/README.md

 #Introduction
-This Indigo 6.0+ plugin allows Indigo to monitor, and in the future control, Plex Media Server installations and their connected clients.
+This Indigo 6.1+ plugin allows Indigo to monitor, and in the future control, Plex Media Server installations and their connected clients.
 Plex Media Server is a popular media-streaming server that can run on OS X, among other platforms, and stream to supported clients as well as over DLNA.
 This plugin supports v0.9+ using the official XML-based API.

+_**INDIGO 6 IMPORTANT NOTE:**_ The Indigo 6 version of this plugin is end-of-life with respect to new development, however the latest stable version on Indigo 6 is [still available](https://github.com/RogueProeliator/IndigoPlugins-Plex-Server-Manager-Plugin/releases/tag/v1.2.1) on the releases page and is working as expected at the moment.
+Please consider an upgrade to Indigo 7 to support further development of our favorite HA platform!

 #Software Requirements
 This plugin should work on any Plex Media Server v0.9 and above; it has been developed and tested against v0.9.11.
 For some features you may need an account registered with Plex.tv... but a Plex Pass subscription should not be necessary.